Books That Bring Melbourne to Life: 24 Reads

 Black Rock White City by A. S. Patrić

-A. S. Patrić’s “Black Rock White City” follows Jovan, a Serbian refugee in Melbourne, as he works as a hospital cleaner and grapples with the scars of his past.
-His wife, Suzana, struggles with her own grief as they try to rebuild their lives in a new country.
+A. S. Patrić tells the story of Jovan, a Serbian refugee who lives in Melbourne.
+He works as a hospital cleaner and carries the heavy weight of his past trauma.
+His wife, Suzana, also battles her own grief.
+They both try to make a new life.

 7. 7